xodio/xod/README.md

     $ npm run addUser %USERNAME% %EMAIL% %PASSWORD%

-Create a user using cli-tools.
+Creates a user using cli-tools.

     $npm run reset

-Remove all data from your db and automatically create first user named Amperka, just run a next command.
-But be carefully, you can't restore your data if you didn't make a backup!
+Removes all data from your database and automatically creates the first user named Amperka.
+But be careful, you can't restore your data if you didn't make a backup!
 This scripts made only for testing purposes.

 Maintenance Scripts